 The strata reforms will make strata better for owners and residents, introduce new land development options to drive economic growth and support the Government’s delivery of the METRONET station precincts and affordable housing.

 There are seven areas of Strata Reform which will be delivered as a package comprised of the Strata Titles Act 1985 and the Community Titles Bill 2018.

 All strata properties registered as Strata Titles at Landgate are subject to the Strata Titles Act 1985 (the Act) and will be subject to changes brought about by the Strata Titles Amendment Bill that is proceeding through Parliament.

 As an owner within a strata scheme, not only do you own your lot, but you also have shared ownership of common property with the other owners in your strata scheme in accordance with your unit entitlement.

-Under the Act, strata schemes have rules applied to owners in respect of their property which are set out in the scheme by-laws.
+Under the Act, strata schemes have rules applied to owners in respect of their property which is set out in the scheme by-laws.
 Each owner has rights and responsibilities that will be exercised in partnership with other owners.
-The rights and responsibilities of lease holders are outlined within their lease agreement and in the scheme’s by-laws.
+The rights and responsibilities of leaseholders are outlined within their lease agreement and in the scheme’s by-laws.

 Benefits to Owners

 strata owners will benefit from improved management procedures